Koodle/Bookkeeping-Application/README.md

 # Code Review Coversheet

-Please read the Coversheet.pdf file to gain a general outline of the project.
+Please read the [a relative link](Software Coversheet.pdf) Software Coversheet.pdf which covers the Design & Implementation, Testing, Project Structure and Critical Appraisal

 <a name="dissertation"/>